Mich-b/webappsecuritybook/004injectionattacks/001sqlinjection.md

 ```

 Our parameter `;SELECT * FROM users;` is interpreted as SQL code.
 Can you imagine what the results will be?
 What if the `users` table contains sensitive data such as plaintext passwords?
+Note that a SQL injection payload that is often used to test for SQL injection vulnerabilities is `' OR 1=1--`: the `'` tricks the server into thinking the rest of the payload is part of the query, and the `--` comments out the rest of the query which may be present server-side.

 # Prevent SQL injection
 Fool-proof mechanisms exist in almost every programming language to prevent SQL injection from occurring.
 Typically, the following prevention measures exist: